 I almost toppled at one point and was quite thankful that the blade was not open!

 The fabric easily pulls away, leaving a fresh, clean straight edge.
-This also works really well around light switches and outlet covers.
+This also works really well around any light switch plate and outlet covers.

 Follow this for each panel, removing the push pins as you go.